 Brand advertising just doesn’t have the same credibility and appeal anymore.
 The average consumer likes to do their research ahead of time and figure out whether a brand is really worth it before giving up their time, effort, or money.
-And that’s where employee advocacy comes in.
+And that’s where the power of employee advocacy comes in.

 Learn what employee advocacy is, why you need it, the different types, and how to set up your own employee brand advocacy program in this guide: